Skip to main content

 • The defendant’s insurance company’s willingness to settle

 Changing any of these factors will generally affect the length of the case.
 The less complex the case — involving a minimal amount of damages and injury severity, a light caseload in the courts, and a high willingness to settle on both sides — will result in the quickest outcome.
 The longest cases tend to be the opposite.
-The most complex cases — involving a large amount of damages, severe injuries, and a defendant unwilling to settle — can last years.
+The most complex cases — involving many damages, severe injuries, and a defendant unwilling to settle — can last years.

 Most accident and personal injury claims seem to be settled within one to two years.